 Tom Alison manages the engineering team, Geoff Teehan manages the design team, Lauren Scissors manages the Research team, Dan Zigmond manages the the data science team, and I the PM team.
 We all report up through Chris Cox, the CPO of Facebook.

 Of course, that is an answer from April 2016.
-Therefore, people in charge might have changed.
+Therefore, the people in charge might have changed.
 However, this gives you an idea of the importance and complexity of the news feed.
 The most talented people at Facebook work on that.

 Therefore, if you thought you could avoid getting addicted to the news feed; think twice!

-That is not to say those people woring at Facebook have evil intentions.
+That is not to say those people working at Facebook have evil intentions.
 However, for a feature that has become so heavily used, a single wrong decision can affect the lives of billions of people.
 That is also why Mark Zuckerberg in a Facebook post, dated January 2018 announced:

 The central part of the post says: